ksclarke/solr-iso639-filter/README.md

     <field name="iso639" type="iso639Code" indexed="true" multiValued="true"/>

 You'll then need to restart Tomcat (or whatever is running your Solr instance).
-Once you've done this you can index data into the newly configured field, and the ISO639-1 and ISO639-2 codes will be translated into plain English.
+Once you've done this, you can index data into the newly configured field and the ISO639-1 / ISO639-2 codes will be translated into plain English.

 ### Project Status